genius-codes/telegram-channel-ban/README.md

-best tool for banning telegram groups is there how to ban a telegram channel ways to ban a telegram channel
+best tool for banning telegram groups is there how to ban a telegram channel ways to ban a telegram channel how to report telegram channel to be banned